BinduMadhuriK/OIBSIP/TASK 3/README.md

 | DecisionTreeRegressor     | 0.946469 |          0.488879         |        0.635162          |            0.796971           |
 | XGBRegressor              | 0.927664 |          0.535207         |        0.858288          |            0.926438           |
 | LinearRegression          | 0.872995 |          0.937785         |        1.506962          |            1.227584           |

+All the Models performed well but the high R2 score is achieved by Gradient Boosting Regressor model with the least MSE.
+By using Gradient Boosting Regressor model we can improve Selling Price of the cars prediction more accurately.

 ## Conclusion
 This project explores the automotive industry's intricate dynamics, aiming to predict car prices with machine learning.
 By analyzing various factors such as fuel type, selling type, and transmission, we uncover valuable insights and select a robust model for accurate price prediction.